Fernthedev/qpm-action/README.md

     restore: true # will run restore on download
     cache: true #will cache dependencies

+    eager_publish: true # If true, it will run publish when at the end of the action rather than post run of the workflow
     publish: true # Will publish the package at the end of the action run
     publish_token: ${{secrets.QPM_TOKEN}} # Token required for authorization publish to qpackages.com
     version: "1.0.0" # defaults to qpm-rust version, do not include v